My portfolio of ETFs

 I came into the financial industry right out of University and worked for a big insurance company as their Retirement and Investment Specialist.
-I spent over 5 years, teaching insurance agents and brokers about the merits of segregated funds and started investing in those segregated funds myself over 22 years ago.
+I spent over 5 years, teaching insurance agents and brokers about the merits of segregated funds and started investing in those segregated funds myself almost 30 years ago.

 Later, I ventured into business as a financial advisor who sold GICs and Mutual Funds to clients.
 My first book, Mutual Fundamentals, was a research based book on how to pick top quality mutual funds.
 Right or wrong, I felt that picking mutual funds needed to be empirically based as opposed to being based on intuition, gut or instinct.
 I developed a rating system called the Fund Filter and it got quite a bit of media attention, interest and success.
 As a result, my portfolio also switched my portfolio from segregated funds to mutual funds.

 In 2007, I sold my business and gave up my license to sell financial products to build my current business that puts financial education programs into the workplace.
 Instead of selling products, my focus is on education and teaching.

 As an empirically based investor, I could not help but be influenced by the amount of research on low cost, passive investing.
 Even some of my own research lead to the conclusion that Fees do matter and the lower the fee, the higher the probability of higher returns.

 If you are a fan of low cost passive investing, you’ll be drawn to the merits of Exchange Traded Fund (ETFs).
 That’s where most of my portfolio is invested today.